Karthus Build Guide by CaptianMike

 You are a very powerful champion and better yet others have fallen off at this point.
 Your mission here is to dictate and win teamfights.
 You can use your Wall of Pain to catch an enemy out of position for an easy engage with the 70% slow it gives.
 Once they get in your Defile range, they will be dead.
 Know that a lot of your damage comes from your Defile so you want to be close enough in a fight to have your E ticking on enemies but far enough that you won't be assassinated.

-Karthus is one of the best team fighting mages that exist.
+Karthus is one of the best team fighting mages that exists.
 He has a high damage AOE ability ( Defile) and his Wall of Pain reduces magic resistance by 15% of all who walk through it!
 Meaning your teammates benefits from this too.

 If you find yourself setting up for a teamfight and both teams are in the poking phase before the fight begins, use your Lay Waste relentlessly as it has a low cost and cool down yet dishes out a lot of damage.
 Don't be afraid if you Lay Waste and the target isn't alone for the double damage.
 Any damage is good damage.
 Now the team fight begins.
 Your role is to stand back and take out the highest priority target in your range with your Defile and Lay Waste.
 If your target dies, repeat with the next highest priority.
 If you know you will die soon in a fight walk straight into the enemy team.
 Yup, that's right.
 Run right into them and give them pain!
 Your Defile will constantly be doing 100s of damage and once you die you can safely cast Requiem without being afraid that CC will interrupt it.
 Do not be afraid of death.
 That is the difficult part of Karthus sometimes.
 Be real with yourself and if you know there is little hope of an escape, go in and die to deal as much damage as you can so your teammates can finish off the fight.
 This is so important that I would even Flash into the enemy team to get their backline in the damage too.
 Remember, you are death.